ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/type-a-and-c.jpg">
    <figcaption>The Type A and Type C screw with retaining clip and distance washers</figcaption>
    </figure>
-3. I route the brake hose along the frame and fixate it with the C-clips.
+3. I route the brake hose along the frame and fixate it with the C-Clips.
    <figure>
    <div class="split">
    <img src="/img/strael/c-clips.jpg">
    <img src="/img/strael/c-clip-routing.jpg">
    </div>
-   <figcaption>C-clips</figcaption>
+   <figcaption>C-Clips</figcaption>
    </figure>
 4. From the upper end of the down tube I push the Di2 wire completely through a 50 cm long shrink tube.
 It´s important to begin with the Di2 wire first and not with the brake hose!
 5. Then I push the brake hose through the shrink tube.
 The shrink tube has a diameter of 6.4 mm →  3.2 mm.
 It´s not required to shrink the tube and keep the 6.4 mm in diameter.
 If you leave it like that it will just look fine in my view.